Near (programmer)

-David Kirk Ginder (February 22, 1983 – June 27, 2021), better known by the pseudonyms Near and Byuu, was a programmer who specialized in emulation of video game console hardware.
+David Kirk Ginder (February 22, 1983 – June 27, 2021), better known by the pseudonyms Near and Byuu, was an American programmer who specialized in emulation of video game console hardware.
 They developed higan, the first emulator to reach 100% compatibility with the Super Nintendo library.
 Near also contributed to fan translations and SNES preservation efforts.

 Biography

 Near started out in the emulation scene as an amateur programmer, translating Japanese video game ROM images at the age of 14, and one year later developed a tool for displaying resized text font in games.
 After that, a patching assembler called "xkas" would follow, which streamlined the ROM-translation process.
 The development of bsnes, later known as higan, was triggered by bugs during translation of Super Famicom game Der Langrisser that would only appear on the original hardware but not on 2004-era Super NES emulators; as such, the aim of bsnes was for accurate emulation.

 Near contributed to the translation of the Nintendo RPG Mother 3 and to the improvement of the emulator Snes9x.
 They also engaged extensively in creating faithful copies of Super NES games for preservation.
 They also invented the "MSU-1" mapper, which gave the Super NES 4 gigabytes of ROM space and the ability to play CD-quality audio.
 In 2019, Near retreated from the emulation scene, after "a series of escalating privacy intrusions and targeted Internet harassment" affected their mental health.
 In February 2021, Near released a new translation for the Super Famicom game Bahamut Lagoon, a passion project that they had attempted multiple times since 1998.
 This is also the game where Near's former pseudonym of byuu comes from.